Braces for Adults

 Dental Complications and the Need for Braces

-Addressing these dental problems goes beyond cosmetic concerns.
-If teeth are crowded or overlap, it becomes difficult to clean them and makes it easier for bacteria to develop there.
-If your teeth don't align properly when you close your mouth (a condition known as malocclusion), you can end up with problems chewing and swallowing.
-Malocclusion can also make it harder to pronounce certain words and put too much strain on your chewing muscles, resulting in facial pain or discomfort.
+Aesthetic improvement is just one of many reasons why treatment is beneficial for quality of life.
+If teeth are crowded or overlapping, it becomes difficult to clean them and easier for bacteria to develop.
+Irregularities in the way the bite fits together (also known as malocclusion) can greatly influence functional movements involved in chewing and swallowing.
+Severe malocclusions can also make it harder to pronounce certain words and may strain your chewing muscles, resulting in facial pain or discomfort.

 Differences in Orthodontic Treatment for Teens and Adults

-According to the American Association of Orthodontists, 1 in 5 orthodontic patients is over 18, but the number of adults seeking orthodontic treatment is increasing exponentially.
-Repositioning teeth during the pre-teen and teenage years can sometimes afford more flexibility in treatment plans, but adults can also achieve incredible results with our care.
+According to the American Association of Orthodontists, 1 in 5 orthodontic patients are over 18, and the number of adults seeking orthodontic treatment is increasing exponentially.

 Different Types of Braces